Lao Evangelical Church: Foreigners

-Churches in Other Provinces
+Churches in other provinces

-There are many LEC churches throughout the provinces, with no exact number at this time of how many churches there actually are.
+There are many LEC churches throughout the provinces, with no exact number at this time [when?] of how many churches there actually are.
 Major cities generally have at least one LEC church.
-However, in many parts of the country foreigners are advised not to attend the church services.
-If you are tourist generally speaking you will not cause any problems if you pop in a church service on a Sunday morning, however for foreigners that are living in Laos attendance at countryside LEC churches can raise suspicions of intentions to mislead the local church against the country and authority.
+However, in many parts of the country, foreigners are advised not to attend the church services.
+If you are tourist generally speaking you will not cause any problems if you pop in a church service on a Sunday morning; however, for foreigners that are living in Laos, attendance at countryside LEC churches can raise suspicions of intentions to mislead the local church against the country and authority.
 Foreigners living outside of Vientiane who wish to attend an LEC church in their area should check first with other foreigners living there or with the pastor of the church to find out whether attendance would be welcomed or would cause problems.

 Memberships

-At this time only Lao citizens may become official members and become ordained through the LEC.
-Due to government restriction towards Christianity there have been no allowed foreigners to become members or ordained ministers through the LEC.
+At this time [when?] only Lao citizens may become official members and become ordained through the LEC.
+Due to government restriction towards Christianity, there have been no allowed foreigners to become members or ordained ministers through the LEC.